cscorley/dissertation/chapters/2_related/1_tr_general.md

 ##### Precision at k

 Precision at k is easy to compute and understand.
-It is the calculated precision for the first $k$ retrieved documents.
-It awards for more relevant documents appearing in the first $k$ retrieved documents.
+It is the calculated precision for the first $k$ retrieved documents, excluding documents after the first $k$ documents from the metric calculation.
 However, it has the disadvantage of not distinguishing between the rankings of the relevant document, and is merely a count-based score.